ckeditor/ckeditor5/packages/ckeditor5-image/tests/manual/migration-guide.md

 	Read the *Image toolbar (link)* section for more information.

+* TODO: A few words about the 'isDefault' configuration.

 #### Image toolbar

 Due to the changes mentioned above, the image toolbar became crucial in terms of providing the user with a proper interaction with images.